 This 4.5 hour afghan pattern is part of an ongoing collaboration with my friends at Lion Brand yarn.
 This post contains affiliate links.

-If you would have told me when I was a little 12-year-old mini crocheter roaming the aisles of Michael’s that someday I would get to help announce new yarn products at their stores, I would have thought my short little life was complete.
+If you would have told me when I was a little 12-year-old mini crocheter roaming the aisles of craft stores that someday I would get to help announce new yarn lines, I would have thought my short little life was complete.

-So today I feel honored to do just that–tell you about three new, fantastic Lion Brand yarns I got to try that you can now get your hands on too exclusively at select Michael’s stores, Michaels.com and LionBrand.com.
+So today I feel honored to do just that–tell you about three new, fantastic Lion Brand yarns I got to try that you can now get your hands on too at LionBrand.com.

 The first yarn I’m thrilled to share with you is an extension of an old fave, Lion Brand Wool-Ease Thick & Quick.
 This is the chunky, versatile standby that I’ve used in the crochet Lineage Lapghan, the Cabin Boots with Flip Flop Soles, the Sierra Slipper mukluks and the knit Huggle hooded cowl.

 Wool-Ease Thick & Quick is also what in used in the Presto 4.5 Hour Afghan pattern I’m sharing below.
-The new Bonus Bundle options at Michael’s are not only twice as big as the usual 5-6 oz skeins, but there are some new exclusive colorways that you can only get at select Michael’s, Michaels.com or LionBrand.com.
+The new Bonus Bundle options are not only twice as big as the usual 5-6 oz skeins, but there are some new exclusive colorways that you can only get at LionBrand.com.

-I’m pretty certain that the two additional yarns that are part of the Michael’s Bonus Bundle series could change your crochet life.
+I’m pretty certain that the two additional yarns that are part of the Bonus Bundle series could change your crochet life.
 First, there’s the Touch of Alpaca Bonus Bundle, which is the same yarn I used in my free Greyscale Poncho pattern.
 This worsted weight yarn is part luxurious alpaca, part practical acrylic and seriously just a yarn dream come true.
 The Bonus Bundle skein is a massive 415 yarns, making it a really affordable way to use a “fancy” yarn in your crochet projects.
+(Get the free pattern and video tutorial for the At First Blush Triangle Scarf pictured below here.)

 Secondly, the new Thick & Quick Bonus Bundle yarn is going to make all you non-wool-lovers veeeeerrrry happy!
 This super soft, chunky yarn is a 100% acrylic alternative to the fan favorite Wool-Ease Thick & Quick.
 I have to say, this yarn is so smooth and easy to work with and because it’s the same weight as its wooly cousin, you can swap it for any instances where a pattern calls for Wool-Ease Thick & Quick.